nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Description

 In this section, we will describe how our add commands are implemented.
-In NUScheduler, there are two variants of add commands, namely the `AddProfileCommand` and the `AddEventCommand`. `AddProfileCommand` is used to add a new `Profile`, whereas `AddEventCommand` is used to add a new `Event`s.
+In NUScheduler, there are two variants of add commands, namely the `AddProfileCommand` and the `AddEventCommand`. `AddProfileCommand` is used to add a new `Profile`, whereas `AddEventCommand` is used to add a new `Event`.

-Since both `AddProfileCommand` and `AddEventCommands` are implemented in a similar manner, we will be using the `AddProfileCommand` to illustrate the implementation of add commands.
+Since both `AddProfileCommand` and `AddEventCommand` are implemented in a similar manner, we will be using the `AddProfileCommand` to illustrate the implementation of add commands.

 The `AddProfileCommand` extends the `ProfileCommand` abstract class. `ProfileCommand` is an abstract class which extends the `Command` class. `AddProfileCommand` overrides the `Command#execute` method, to add new profiles when called.